JesseTimonen/KristalFramework/README.md

 # Kristal Framework

-Kristal Framework is a PHP-based architecture designed to furnish developers with a clean and straightforward MVC environment for website development.
+Kristal Framework is a PHP-based architecture designed to help developers create websites with a clean and straightforward MVC environment.
 The framework is publicly available under the MIT License, granting individuals the latitude to utilize, modify, and distribute it as they deem appropriate.